ireleezi/hackathon/README.md

 ## Overview

-GreenThumBot is an innovative project focused on enhancing urban green spaces, increasing tree coverage, and promoting sustainable practices to protect Belfast's environment.
+GreenThumBot is an innovative project focused on enhancing urban green spaces, increasing tree coverage, and promoting sustainable practices to protect Belfast's environment and helping every day people get involved with improving the world around them.
 It leverages data from OpenData NI datasets such as the Belfast Trees Dataset, Belfast City Parks, and Areas of Outstanding Beauty to identify optimal locations for tree planting and green infrastructure development.

 Our challenge is simple yet impactful: How can we harness technology, data, and community involvement to create a greener Belfast?
 GreenThumBot is our solution, combining technology, data, and community spirit to transform Belfast's urban landscape.